AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingRewardMaximizationBasedTargetingModel.md

         if (actionFunction) then actionFunction() end

-        -- Calculate the reward based on certain arbitary criteria like how many players it just killed.
+        -- Calculate the reward based on certain arbitary criteria like how many players it just killed and how fast the players are killed.

         rewardValue = getRewardValue()